Brauckhoff/biopixR/joss/paper.md

 positioned particles to prevent inaccurate results, with the goal of improving the analysis of microparticles in diverse scientific disciplines.

+The `shapeFeatures()` function is capable of extracting shape-related information from detected objects and grouping them using the SOM (Self-Organizing Map) algorithm [@kohonen].
+The central function of `biopixR` is `imgPipe()`, which performs object detection and applies individual filters.
-The core function of `biopixR` is the `imgPipe()` function, which can perform the opject detection and apply individial filter.
-Mover, it presscess three image channels simultiniously to work with false color images.
-The embding of this function in the dependency network and the interaction between all other functions is shown in \autoref{fig:Dependency}.
+Furthermore, it is capable of processing multiple color channels, such as the analysis of dual-color microbeads.
+The integration of this function within the dependency network and its interaction with other functions is illustrated in

-The `shapeFeatures()` function is capable of extracting shape-related information from detected objects and grouping them using the SOM (Self-Organizing Map) algorithm [@kohonen], there's also the `imgPipe()` function.
-This latter function serves as a comprehensive pipeline for image analysis, offering a variety of selectable functions:
+\autoref{fig:Dependency}.
+This function serves as a comprehensive pipeline for image analysis, offering a variety of selectable functions:

 * `importImage()`, joins import function combining the `imager` [@imager] and `magick` [@magick] packages.
 * `edgeDetection()`, a combination of a Canny edge detector and gap filling [@imager],